toralf/tinderbox/README.md

 # tinderbox
 The goal is to detect build issues of and conflicts between Gentoo Linux packages.

-For that a dozen or more Gentoo images are running in parallel using [bubblewrap](https://github.com/containers/bubblewrap) (a better chroot).
+For that a dozen or more Gentoo images are running in parallel using a sandbox ([bubblewrap](https://github.com/containers/bubblewrap) or as non-default the good old *chroot*).

 Each image is setup from a recent *stage3* tarball as an arbitrary combination of *~amd64* + *profile* + *USE flag* set.
 Within each image all Gentoo packages are scheduled in a randomized order for emerge.